 Accepted or citation improvement may be required (proper citations must be provided to all outsourced texts).

 In cases 2.3.2. and 2.3.3. the authors should revise the article carefully, add required citations, and do good paraphrasing to outsourced text.
-And resubmit the article with a new Turnitin report showing NO PLAGIARISM and similarity less than 20%.
+And resubmit the article with a new Turnitin or iThenticate report showing NO PLAGIARISM and a similarity less than 20%.

 2.4.Policy and Action for Plagiarism

-- -Manuscripts found to be plagiarized during initial stages of review are out-rightly rejected and not considered for publication in the journal, and Management & Economics Research Journal editorial office shall immediately contact the Director/Dean/Head of the concerned College, Institution or Organization or the Vice Chancellor of the University to which the author(s) is (are) affiliated to take strict action against the concerned author.
+- -Manuscripts found to be plagiarized during the initial stages of review are out-rightly rejected and not considered for publication in the journal, and Management & Economics Research Journal editorial office shall immediately contact the Director/Dean/Head of the concerned College, Institution or Organization or the Vice-Chancellor of the University to which the author(s) is (are) affiliated to take strict action against the concerned author.

-- -Management & Economics Research Journal shall remove the PDF copy of the published manuscript from the website and disable all links to full text article.
+- -Management & Economics Research Journal shall remove the PDF copy of the published manuscript from the website and disable all links to the full-text article.
 The term Plagiarized Manuscript shall be appended to the published manuscript title.

 - -Management & Economics Research Journal shall disable the author account with the journal and reject all future submissions from the author for a period from 3 to 10 years or even ban the authors permanently.